How to Apply for ACCA in the UK: An In-Depth Guide to Launching Your Global Finance Career at the He

 Stage 1: Applied Knowledge

 • Subjects: Business and Technology (BT), Management Accounting (MA), Financial Accounting (FA).
+This stage is formally known as the applied knowledge level of the ACCA qualification.

 • UK Feature: In the UK, these are usually taken as “on-demand” computer-based exams (CBEs).
 You can book the exam at Kaplan or BPP centres around the UK at any time, with immediate results—very exciting!